rposcro/jwavez/jwavez-serial/README.md

 The key aspect to take care about is to make sure that the buffers are intended to be reusable, and this applies to both communication directions:

-* When transmitting, RxTxRouter is expected not to hold received buffers, and dispose them immediately when transmission is completed
+* When transmitting, RxTxRouter does not hold received buffers, and disposes them immediately when transmission request is completed
-* When receiving, response and callback handlers should not hold a reference to received buffers, references must be disposed and released immediately after processing received data
+* When receiving, response and callback handlers should not hold a reference to received buffers, the buffers are disposed
+  and immediately after processing received data

 ### Protocol Considerations